chadmcrowell/killercoda-scenarios/ckad/role-rolebinding/step1.md

-Create a Role to read pods and a RoleBinding to attach it to ServiceAccount `build-bot`.
+Create a Role in the `session283884` namespace to read pods and a RoleBinding to attach it to ServiceAccount `build-bot`.

 <details><summary>Solution</summary>
 <br>